The Modular Monolith: A Practical Middle Ground

 Data Ownership Without Separate Databases

-You don't need separate databases to have data isolation.
 Use schema separation or table-level ownership rules:

 // modules/catalog/catalog.repository.ts